edgexfoundry/edgex-docs/docs_src/microservices/application/sdk/details/Triggers.md

 - `MessageReceived` exposes a function that sends your message envelope and context to any pipelines configured in the EdgeX service.
 It also takes a function that will be run to process the response for each successful pipeline.
 !!! note
     The context passed in to `Received` will be cloned for each pipeline configured to run.
 If a nil context is passed a new one will be initialized from the message.
 - `ConfigLoader` exposes a function that loads your custom config struct.
-By default this is done from the primary EdgeX configuration pipeline, and only loads root-level elements.
+By default, this is done from the primary EdgeX configuration pipeline, and only loads root-level elements.